restarone/comfortable-mexican-sofa-docs/Serving-cms-content-from-a-separate-database.md

     config.database_config = 'custom'

 Now you need to create definition in your `database.yml` file for `custom_development` and `custom_production`, and other environments you may have.
 Note that in `test` environment it will use only same database as your main app for testing.
 That's just what Rails does.

+You'll need to edit migrations to include `ComfortableMexicanSofa.establish_connection(ActiveRecord::Base)` so they are run using proper database configuration.